 - Pick a provider that focuses on you as a customer.
 That will help you count on them for the products, programs and support you need at pricing that is competitive in the market segment in which you compete.

 - Pick a provider that can grow with you.
 When evaluating hosts, it’s a good idea to factor in their product or solution portfolio into your decision.
-Some providers specialize in only one type of technology, like Managed WordPress or VPS, for instance.
+Some providers specialize in only one type of technology, like VPS, for instance.
 To futureproof your project, choose a provider who has competencies in a broad range of hosting technologies and solutions.
 As you host or grow additional projects, you’ll gain efficiencies by hosting everything with a single company.